boborbt/marp-dev-preview.nvim/README.md

   end
 }
 ```
-The plugin provide experimental support to start the Marp Dev Preview server for you.
-If you prefer to start it yourself, please follow the instructions in the [Marp Dev Preview server repository](github.com/boborbt/marp-dev-preview) to set the server up.
+The plugin provides experimental support to start the Marp Dev Preview server for you.
+If you prefer to start it yourself, you can follow the instructions in the [Marp Dev Preview server repository](github.com/boborbt/marp-dev-preview) to set the server up.

 In brief, the easiest way to start the server is via npx: